The good news: it moves. The bad news: it’s The Dominators.

 Me: What?

 Sue: Now it’s Jamie’s turn to look up Cully’s dress.
-You know, when I’ll think about The Dominators, I’ll just remember men looking up each other’s skirts.
+If there’s one thing that sums up The Dominators, it’s men looking up other men’s skirts.

-Nicol: I don’t see why they’ve called them Quarks.
-Hang on.
-Yes, according to Wikipedia the particle was physically discovered in 1968.
+Nicol: I don’t understand why they’ve called them Quarks.
+Hang on… Yes, according to Wikipedia, the particle was physically discovered in 1968.
 When was this made?

 Nicol: Well, that explains it then.
 It could have been worse, they could have called them Bosons.

 Me: Nicol, please go away – I don’t want you to see this.
-It’s embarrassing.
+It’s embarrassing enough as it is.

 Nicol: They look like they’re hugging themselves.

-Sue: Hang on a minute, why can’t that Quark see Jamie standing behind it?
-I thought the spikes on their heads were eyes!
-I assumed they could see all around them.
-And now it turns out that their peripheral vision is just as bad as everybody else’s.
-Brilliant!
+Sue: Hang on a minute.
+Why can’t that Quark see Jamie standing behind it?
+I thought the spikes on their heads were its eyes!
+I thought they could see all around them.
+And now it turns out their peripheral vision is just as bad as everybody else’s!

-Sue: He’s going to start withholding sex if Mad Michael Moon doesn’t buck his ideas up soon.
-What makes this even more disturbing is that the Dominator from Crossroads looks a lot like Gary Glitter.
-That is not good.
+Sue: He’s going to start withholding sex from Mad Michael Moon if he doesn’t buck his ideas up.
+And what makes this even more disturbing is the Dominator from Crossroads looks like Gary Glitter.

-The Doctor knocks up some anti-Quark explosives and Jamie and Cully start to take out the little fellas.
+The Doctor knocks up some anti-Quark explosives, and Jamie and Cully begin lobbing them at the little fellas.
+As long as the Quarks don’t climb up the hill after them, they’ll be fine.

-Sue: Can Quarks climb?
-They can hardly move on flat ground!
+Sue: They can barely move on flat ground!
 Do me a favour!

-The Dominators drop their bomb.
-The Doctor catches it in his tunnel and then someone that we don’t recognise starts running with it like it’s a rugby ball.
+The Dominators drop a bomb, the Doctor catches it, and then somebody else starts running with it like it’s a rugby ball.

 Sue: Who the hell is THAT?